BenjaminRathman/AWS-Backend/phase1.md

 -create table 1: account/personal info
 - integrate with auth0 somehow to get all data EXCEPT pw into table 1
 -

+What should the end product look like on the user side:

+Features:
+- See info on partnered bars
+- Login (auth0)

+UI:
+Tabs:
+    Home page:
+    Pre - Order:
+    Specials:
+        This should be the partnered bars info they want to display on the app